Types of Earbuds: Wired vs Wireless

 You may be asking, what is flat/neutral sound?
 In terms of audio lingo, neutral sound means without any emphasis while flat sound literally means having a flat frequency response.
 Again, if you are more particular with sound signature and want to have a full on listening experience with all the signature highs and lows of a certain audio device, you may want to skip skimming through the types of earbuds and go directly into headphones that offer a rich, professional and dynamic sound experience.

 At the end of the day, there is really no one size fits all types of earbuds in the market.
 Choosing among the different types of earbuds in the market, a consumer must consider the design, comfort fit, microphone, call features, volume, budget, etc to ensure that the product would suit the user perfectly.
+If you need decent earbuds that won’t break your budget, check out our list here.

 Exploring the different types of earbuds can be really fascinating, especially if you prefer devices that are portable, lightweight and comfortable.
 Listening to your favorite tracks while exercising, riding a train or while simply working in the office can be enjoyed with most types of earbuds.
 Personal listening experiences have been revolutionized thanks to the birth of several types of earbuds that come in different designs, functions and colors.